 Guideline: Generally support the appointment of the auditor recommended by the board.
-Vote against the reappointment of the company's auditor where it appears that its independence has been compromised or where the auditor's past performance is questionable.
+Consider voting against the reappointment of the company's auditor where it appears that its independence has been compromised or where the auditor's past performance is questionable.